galaxyproject/training-material/topics/microbiome/tutorials/visualisation-ampvis/tutorial.md

 >    >![copied metadata](./images/meta_row.png "Copied set of metadata")
 >    {: .details}
 >
->    - transpose the dataset and copy to a new sheet
+>    - Transpose the dataset and copy to a new sheet
->    - remove blank spaces from sample names
+>    - Remove blank spaces from sample names
 >
 >    > <details-title> How it will look like </details-title>
 >    >